oroinc/documentation/user/back-office/inventory/import.rst

 .. hint::

           * Inventory status should be *In Stock*, *Out of Stock*, or *Discontinued*.
-          * The warehouse and unit should be created prior to the inventory levels import.
+          * The warehouse and unit should be created before the inventory levels import.

 To import a bulk of |imported_information|: